AleksaMCode/WiFi-password-stealer/README.md

 > </ul>

 ## Sending stolen data over email
 <p align="justify">Once the passwords have been exportet to the <code>.txt</code> file, payload will send the data to the appointed email over the Yahoo SMTP.
 Check out this <a href="https://github.com/AleksaMCode/university-notices-email-notifier#yahoo-smtp">link</a> to see how to set up Yahoo SMTP.
-Also, the payload needs to be updated with a proper SMTP information.</p>
+Also, the payload needs to be updated with proper SMTP information.</p>

 https://github.com/AleksaMCode/WiFi-password-stealer/blob/d99f11cd630e91d7e9a409bfed175ca46e899c14/payload.dd#L28

 <p align="justify">After sending data over email, the <code>.txt</code> file is deleted.</p>

 > **Note**:
-> <p align="justify">
 > <ul>
-> <li>You can also use some an SMTP from another email provider, but you should be mindful of SMTP server and port number you will write in the payload.</li>
+> <li><p align="justify">You can also use some an SMTP from another email provider, but you should be mindful of SMTP server and port number you will write in the payload.</p></li>
-> <li>Keep in mind that some networks could be blocking usage of an unknown SMTP at the firewall.</li>
+> <li><p align="justify">Keep in mind that some networks could be blocking usage of an unknown SMTP at the firewall.</p></li>
 > </ul>
 > </p>

 ### Exfiltrated WiFi data
-<p align="justify">Below is an example of extracted data from a victims machine in a <code>.txt</code> format.<p>
+<p align="justify">Below is an example of exfiltrated and formated data from a victims machine in a <code>.txt</code> file.<p>

 https://github.com/AleksaMCode/WiFi-password-stealer/blob/f5b3b11328764eb07d765a210fbf25db3a828455/resources/wifi_pass.txt#L1-L5